 The Legacy of the Men who Shaped Cottons

 The first five years of the School was a turbulent period as the School saw Principals of different temperaments and calibre.
 But the vision proved stronger than all of the teething troubles.
-With the arrival of Rev. Dr. G. U. Pope, a distinguished Tamil scholar and missionary, the School saw a steady growth.
-It was under his stewardship that the school acquired its present site at St. Mark's Road in the heart of the fastest growing city in Asia , Bangalore.
-A collegiate section, which is now defunct, was started and the School obtained recognition from the prestigious University of Madras.
-In those days, the Boys' School and the Girls' School functioned in the same campus but under different administrative heads.
-When Rev. Dr. G. U. Pope had to leave India in the year 1892 to take up the post of Reader at Oxford University, the standard of the School began to decline.
-So much so that in 1906, even closure of the School was contemplated.
+With the arrival of Rev. Dr. G. U. Pope, a distinguished Tamil scholar and missionary, the School witnessed steady growth.
+It was under his stewardship that the school acquired its present site at St. Mark’s Road in the heart of Bangalore.

-Rev. Pakenham-Walsh's successor, Canon Elphick, ushered in the 'Golden Era' of Cottons from 1930 to 1955.
+Rev. Pakenham-Walsh’s successor, Canon Elphick, presided over an era of stability and consolidation at Cottons from 1930 to 1955.
 Steadily, the school began to regain its former glory, and was never to lose it again.

-In 1956, Rev. Loworth Lewis Thomas took charge of Bishop Cotton Boys' School as its Warden, succeeding the illustrious Canon Elphick, a post he held till June 1970.
-Unfortunately, six months after his arrival in India, he was stricken with polio, which left his legs paralysed for the rest of his life.
+In 1956, Rev. Loworth Lewis Thomas took charge of Bishop Cotton Boys’ School as its Warden, succeeding the illustrious Canon Elphick.
+He administered the school all the way up to June 1970.
+Unfortunately, six months after his arrival in India, he was stricken with polio, which left his legs paralyzed for the rest of his life.
 Though crippled, he was not crushed.
 Among the first tasks undertaken by the new Warden was the opening of a new Junior Library.
 The Senior Library too continued to grow.
 Rev. Thomas was one in whom discipline was tempered with human consideration.
-He was more a counsellor and comforter than some figure on a pedestal.
+He was more a counselor and comforter than some figure on a pedestal.
 It was he who introduced Kannada as a subject.
-He formed the fourth House - namely Elphick House - and set the Old Cottonian Association on its independent course.
+He formed the fourth House – namely Elphick House – and set the Old Cottonian Association on its independent course.
 A grand centenary celebration was held in 1965 under his leadership.
 The Science Block was also constructed during the centenary year of the School.